 Types of Pointing In Brick Construction

-Pointing is the finishing of mortar joints in the construction of bricks.
+Pointing is the finishing of mortar joints in the construction of bricks, often referred to as pointing work.
 Aiming is the implementation of joints at a depth of 10 mm to 20 mm and fills it with better quality mortar in the desired shape.

 Mortar for Pointing Works